softrams/gauge-taiko-steps/AvailableSteps.md

 **Description:** Asserts that an element of the given type, near another element with the specified proximity and text, does not exist.
 **Example:**
 ```
-Check button closer toRightOf text "Cancel" does not exist
+Check "button" closer toRightOf text "Cancel" does not exist
 ```

 #### Check text `<text>` closer `<proximity>` text `<proximityText>` exists / does not exists